Mellanox/network-operator-docs/docs/getting-started-openshift.rst

 .. warning::
    The SR-IOV resources created will have the `openshift.io` prefix.

-For the default SriovOperatorConfig CR to work with the MLNX_OFED container, please run this command to update the following values:
+For the default SriovOperatorConfig CR to work with the NVIDIA DOCA Driver container, please run this command to update the following values:

 .. code-block:: bash